ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 A literal is defined as a value (string) which has been written by the programmer.

-The value may be passed between functions, as long as it is not modified in any way.
+The value may be passed between functions, as long as the content is not modified.

 <code php>
 is_literal('Example'); // true